This blog post may be titled “What is social commerce?,” but maybe it should actually be called “Do you want to make some money?”

 Business profiles can create a customizable storefront page that acts as a curated collection of products for sale.
-Each product gets its own detail page, featuring pricing, media, and a detailed description.
+Each product in your Instagram Shop catalog will get its own detail page, featuring pricing, media, and a detailed description.

-To get your Instagram Shop set up, you just need to live in an eligible region and have an Instagram Business account that’s connected to a Facebook page.
-You also need to comply with Instagram’s commerce policies and merchant agreement.
+Note: To get your Instagram Shop set up, you just need to live in an eligible region and have an Instagram Business account that’s connected to a Facebook page and Facebook Shop.

-But it’s important to note that these are not available to purchase within the app.
-Clicking on a beautiful vase, and you’ll be sent off of Pinterest to an ecommerce site to complete the sale.
+But outside of the US, it’s important to note that these are not available to purchase within the app.
+Clicking on a beautiful vase, you’ll be sent off of Pinterest to an eCommerce site to complete the sale.